Makerspace use guidelines

 If you have any questions, you can always contact the makerspace staff at [email protected]

-If you are injured at any time, you can find a first aid kit by the makerspace door in the Bio-Medical Library and at the 2nd Floor Information Desk at the Walter Library.
-For more serious injuries, please contact the Libraries service desk or dial 911.
+If you are injured, look for the posted first aid kits in the space.
+For more serious injuries, contact the Libraries service desk or dial 911.
 Report all injuries, regardless of severity, to [email protected]

 3D printed objects must be picked up within 7 days of printing or they will be considered abandoned and either be recycled or become property of the space.